gene-git/ssl-mgr/README.rst

 Recent changes and important info goes here.

- * It seems letsencrypt dns-01 challenge may not always use the apex domain's authoritative servers or perhaps their (secondary) check can lag more.
+ * It seems letsencrypt dns-01 challenge may not always use the apex domain's authoritative servers or perhaps their (secondary) checks might lag more.
-   At least it seems that way lately..
+   At least it seems that way lately.
    We tackle this with the addition of 2 new variables to the top level config:

      * *dns-check-delay*.